Quantum states for a minimum-length spacetime: Introduction

 Since the multivaluedness of $R_{(q)}$ mentioned above comes about when trying to probe the Ricci scalar reaching $P$ along different geodesics \cite{Pad01, KotI, PesP}, a further exploration of this fact seems to naturally hint to operational notions/procedures.
 This apparently suggests that a proper framework for further progress might be the consideration of gravity in an as-much-as-possible operational setting, that is in terms of information acquired by physical bodies.

 Much progress has taken place in recent times concerning an operational characterization of gravity, in particular regarding the formulation of the equivalence principle, which is at the heart of general relativity, in quantum operational terms, namely with quantum theory considered first of all as a means of information processing.
-This has been specifically addressed in \cite{Hardy.1, Hardy.2} and in \cite{Gia.1}, with emphasis in this last work on considering quantum reference frames as something proper of real quantum systems (rather than abstract quantum coordinates) as explicitly described in \cite{Gia.2}.
+This has been specifically addressed in \cite{Hardy.1, Hardy.2} and in \cite{Gia.1}, with emphasis in this last work on considering quantum reference frames as something corresponding to real quantum systems (rather than abstract quantum coordinates) as explicitly described in \cite{Gia.2}.
 On top of this, starting from \cite{BosA, MarlettoVedral} several operational procedures have been devised, which might allow in a not far future a direct experimental verification of a quantumness, or non-classicality at least, of the gravitational field, or, quite on the contrary, to rule out any quantum superposition of gravitational fields, along what envisaged in \cite{Penrose}.

-Also, the strong case has been made of being the quantum space which ought to describe gravity locally finite-dimensional \cite{Carroll}, this essentially arising from the Bekenstein bound \cite{BekD}.
-On the other hand, finite-dimensional quantum mechanics has been shown to be entirely derivable from a few axioms of general operational theories \cite{Hardy.3, Hardy.4, D'Ariano.1, D'Ariano.2, D'Ariano.3},
+Also, the strong case has been made that the quantum space which ought to describe gravity is locally finite-dimensional \cite{BaoCarrollSingh}, this essentially arising from the Bekenstein bound \cite{BekD}.
+On the other hand, finite-dimensional quantum mechanics has been shown to be entirely derivable from a few axioms of general operational theories \cite{Hardy.3, Hardy.4, D'Ariano.1, D'Ariano.2, D'Ariano.3}.

 All this, suggests that in the operational methods there might be all the ingredients needed for a new, deeper-level understanding of the quantum spacetime at a point.
 This paper is meant as a tentative step in this direction building on the results with qmetric.